math0ne/todoist-tray/README.md

-# Minimal Todoist - Windows System Tray App
+# Todoist Windows System Tray App

 A minimal Windows system tray application for Todoist using Electron.
 Click the tray icon to see your latest todos and add new ones quickly.